bico-media/b-inject/README.md

 - Have a way of letting the client indicate a sequence of open injections to replace (`{{B://xyz1}}{{B://xyz2}}{{B://xyz3}}` to be replaced with TX1, TX2 and TX3)

-Please note that v3 does not indicate how a content provider lets a client indicate what TXs to target.
+The protocol does not provide how a content provider lets a client indicate what TXs to target.

+**Please help shape the actional definition of v3 here: https://github.com/bico-media/bandlebars/pull/3**